113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 <dl>
   <dt>-d MONTH_DATE (optional)</dt>
-  <dd>Display data for month and date specifying by using the YYYY-MM format.
+  <dd>Display data for the month and date specified by using the YYYY-MM format.
 If not specified, usage of the current month is shown.</dd>
   <dt>--json (optional)</dt>
   <dd>Display the usage result in JSON format.</dd>
 </dl>

 <strong>Examples</strong>:

-Show my account's usage and cost report in 2016-06:
+Show the current account's usage and cost report in 2016-06:

 ```
 bluemix billing account-usage -d 2016-06